Angel Reese: 2024

 Reese was named the league's Rookie of the Month in June, after averaging 14.5 points and 13.2 rebounds per game.
 On July 2, 2024, she was selected to play in the WNBA All-Star Game.
 On July 7, Reese had her 13th consecutive double-double, with 17 points and 14 rebounds in an 84–71 loss to the Seattle Storm, and passed Parker for the longest streak across multiple seasons.
 The streak ultimately extended to 15 games.
-On July 9, she was awarded WNBA Eastern Conference Player of the Week.
 Reese became the first rookie to have a double-double in a WNBA All-Star Game, finishing with 12 points and 11 rebounds in a 117–109 win over the United States national team.
 On August 25, she grabbed at least 20 rebounds for a third straight game in a 77–75 loss to the Las Vegas Aces; no WNBA player had previously reached the mark in consecutive games.
 On September 1, Reese broke the WNBA single-season rebounding record held by Sylvia Fowles as part of a 17-point, 19-rebound effort in a 79–74 loss to the Minnesota Lynx.
 Reese's rookie season ended on September 6, when she sustained a hairline fracture in her wrist during the Sky's game against the Los Angeles Sparks.
-She finished the year averaging 13.6 points, a WNBA-record 13.1 rebounds, and 1.3 steals per game.
+She finished the year averaging 13.6 points and a WNBA-record 13.1 rebounds per game.